Asado

-History

-Large herds of wild cattle roamed much of the pampa region of Argentina until the mid-nineteenth century.
-Inhabitants of the Río de la Plata, especially the equestrian gaucho, developed a fondness for beef, especially asado, which is roasted beef (or lamb or goat).
-The meat, often a side of ribs, is skewered on a metal frame called an asador and is roasted by placing it next to a slow-burning fire.
-Gauchos favored cooking asado with the wood of the quebracho tree because it smokes very little.
-Asado, accompanied by mate, formed the basis of the gaucho diet.

 Coal and fire

-Usually the asador begins by igniting the charcoal, which is often made of native trees, avoiding pines and eucalyptus as they have strong-smelling resins.
-In more sophisticated asados the charcoal is of a specific tree or made on the coal of recently burned wood, which is also commonplace when having an asado in a campfire.
-In Uruguay, charcoal is not used, but instead direct embers or hot coals.
+Usually, the asador begins by igniting the charcoal, which is often made of native trees (such as quebracho or algarrobo), avoiding pines and eucalyptus as they have strong-smelling resins.
+In more sophisticated asados the charcoal is of a specific tree or made from the coal of recently burned wood, which is also commonplace when having an asado in a campfire.
+In Uruguay, charcoal is not used; instead, the asado is grilled directly over embers or hot coals.

 Cooking can be done al asador or a la parrilla.
 In the first case, a fire is lit on the ground or in a fire pit and surrounded by metal crosses (asadores) that hold the entire carcass of an animal splayed open to receive the heat from the fire.
-In the second case, a fire is made and after the charcoal has formed, a grill with the meat is placed over it.
+In the second case, a fire is made and, after the charcoal has formed, a grill with the meat is placed over it.